Did you know there are three categories of security controls?

-Understanding and implementing comprehensive security measures is crucial for any organization.
-There are three primary categories of security controls that businesses must consider: management security, operational security, and physical security.
-Each category plays a vital role in ensuring overall security and protecting against potential threats.
+Comprehensive security is the key to any organization.
+There are three categories of security controls that businesses must consider: management security, operational security, and physical security.
+Each type is important for overall security and to protect against threats.

 What is Management Security?

-Management security is the overall design and governance of your security controls.
-Sometimes referred to as administrative controls, these provide the guidance, rules, and procedures for implementing a security environment.
+Management security is the overall design and governance of your security controls, often referred to as managerial security controls.
+These controls are crucial for setting the foundation of your digital security system and maintaining a secure environment.

 Policies and Procedures

-Defining rules and guidelines for security practices is essential to establishing a secure environment within an organization.
-Policies and procedures cover critical areas such as access control, incident response, and risk management.
-These documented guidelines provide a clear framework for employees to follow, ensuring consistent and effective security practices across the organization.
+Define the rules for your security system.
+Your policies will cover areas such as security risk control, access control, incident response, and risk management.
+These guidelines give your employees a clear framework to follow, ensuring consistent security practices across the organization.

 Compliance and Auditing